stickyvalentine/stickyvalentine.github.io/_posts/2018-11-30-accidentally-turing-complete.md

 ---
 layout: post
 title: "Accidentally Turning Complete"
-tags: Turing-Complete Gödel Church Turing Dwarf-Fortress games
+tags: Turing-Complete Gödel Church Turing Dwarf-Fortress games celular-automation Lambda-Calculus Rule-110 Conway's-Game-of-Life Langton's-Ant
 abstract: "'Turing Complete' describes a system that is computationally complete.
 Here are some things that are unexpectedly turing complete and a little history."
 ---
 ### Gödel Screws Everything Up
 Once uppon a time, in 1931, a guy named Kurt Gödel proved something bizare and alarming that turned mathematics upside down.
-For some time the world of mathematics was largely focused on trying to find a set of axioms that were sufficient to describe all mathematics.
+For some time the world of mathematics was largely focused on trying to find a set of axioms to describe all mathematics.
 Then Gödel proved it wasn't possible.
 Just shut it down.
 The swift, fatal blow came in the form of the [Incompleteness Theorems](https://plato.stanford.edu/entries/goedel-incompleteness/) which proved that:

 1. A system of a certain complexity can't be both consistant and complete.